Rimbunan Hijau Group

 24. Names and locations of company-owned mills?

-The company reports the names of it mills but no coordinates are given.
+The company only reports the names of the mills without providing maps and coordinates.

 0 / 1